softchoice-corp/DevOpsBootcamp/docs/faq.md

 No, you can use different email addresses.

-## How do I find my Azure Subscription ID?

-- Method 1: from the cloud shell, run the command `az account show --query "id"`
-- Method 2: from the Azure Portal, use the search box and type Subscriptions, view the list of your subscription(s) with their subscription ID

 ## Can I use my work email if signing up for a free Azure Account?

 You should use a personal email when signing up for a free Azure Account, since someone else at your company could have already signed up and you may not be able to create another free account linked to the same organization.